Home, Automotive Repair Library, Auto Parts, Accessories, Tools & Equipment, Manuals & Books, Car BLOG, Links, Index

 MILLING MACHINE TOOLING

-"Though CBN has a lot of desirable characteristics, it is primarily for making fast, deep cuts on cast iron and hard steel.
+Though CBN has a lot of desirable characteristics, it is primarily for making fast, deep cuts on cast iron and hard steel.
 Most CBN tooling has a negative rake which is ideal for cast iron and steel.
-But you should use tooling with a positive rake on nonferrous metals such as aluminum."
+But tooling with a positive rake should be used on nonferrous metals such as aluminum.

-Marble says either carbide or polycrystaline diamond (PCD) can be used to resurface aluminum heads.
-"Carbide is probably the most cost-effective choice for the average engine rebuilder because it is relatively inexpensive compared to PCD.
-And carbide can also be used on cast iron, which means you do not have to change tooling when refinishing different kinds of heads.
-PCD would make more sense in a high volume shop that did nothing but aluminum heads."
+Either carbide or PCD can be used to resurface aluminum heads.
+Carbide is relatively inexpensive compared to PCD, and carbide can also be used on cast iron, which means the tooling does not have to be changed when refinishing different kinds of heads.
+But PCD lasts much longer and makes more sense in a high volume shop that does a lot of aluminum heads.

 CYLINDER HEAD INSTALLED HEIGHT